99souls/ariadne/engine/API_PRUNING_CANDIDATES.md

 reduction: many runtime management & A/B testing constructs likely candidates for internalization or extraction.

+### 13.1 Regression Note (Post Wave 3)

+After initial completion of Wave 3, the deprecated runtime & A/B testing implementation (`runtime.go`) was accidentally reintroduced into `engine/config/`, restoring a large set of public symbols (`RuntimeBusinessConfig`, `RuntimeConfigManager`, `HotReloadSystem`, `ConfigVersionManager`, `ABTestingFramework`, `IntegratedRuntimeSystem`, etc.).
+This caused the config export allowlist guard to fail and expanded the API surface counter to pruning goals.
+The file has now been removed again and the authoritative implementation remains solely under `engine/internal/runtime/`.

+Action Items to prevent recurrence:
+- Add CI check (future) to detect resurrection of removed files by path.
+- Keep API report diffs reviewed in PRs touching `engine/config/*`.
+- Consider a sentinel test asserting absence of `runtime.go` in `engine/config`.

 ## 7. Strategies / Extension Points

 Consolidate extension interfaces into a single `strategies.go` under root engine package or dedicated `engine/strategies` (already present – audit content):